 30.7.12.1 Generally

 Except as otherwise stated in this Section 30.7.12, the validation rules in this Section 30.7.12 apply to all Energy Bids and Minimum Load Bids submitted by Scheduling Coordinators.
 The provisions of Sections 30.7.12.1 through 30.7.12.4 do not apply to Virtual Bids and Energy Bids submitted for Non-Resource-Specific System Resources; the provisions of Section 30.7.12.5 apply to Virtual Bids and Energy Bids submitted for Non-Resource-Specific System Resources.
+The CAISO will allow Bids for Non-Resource-Specific System Resources that exceed the Soft-Energy Bid Cap subject to the Bid price screens described in Section 30.7.12.5.2.
+The CAISO will allow Virtual Bids prices that exceed the Soft Energy Bid Cap subject to the rules specified in Section 30.7.12.5.3.
+The CAISO will reject Virtual Bid prices and Bids for Non-Resource-Specific System Resources that exceed the Hard Energy Bid Cap.

 30.7.12.2 Energy Bids that Exceed the Soft Energy Bid Cap